SyedMuradAliShah/codeigniter-3-files-creator/README.md

 ### How to use Template
 1. Load template library `application\config\autoload.php` here.
+2. Goto view `application\views\TEMPLATE_FILE_NAME` and uncomment to load header and footer.
-2. Now in controller you have to call `$this->TEMPLATE_FILE_NAME->load('VIEW_FILE_NAME', $data);` in my case let me show.
+3. Now in controller you have to call `$this->TEMPLATE_FILE_NAME->load('VIEW_FILE_NAME', $data);` in my case let me show.
 `$this->template->load('page', $data);`